stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 }
 ```

-The field name is specified in the member layout:
+The `mapping` method builds each field mapping, first the field name is extracted from the layout:

 ```java
 String name = member.name().orElseThrow(...);